 Under Virginia law, contributory negligence can completely bar a plaintiff’s ability to recover any damages in a personal injury lawsuit.
 While some states follow what is known as a pure comparative fault rule or a modified comparative fault or comparative negligence rule—in which a plaintiff’s recovery is only reduced by his or her percentage of fault—a small number of states, including Virginia, follow what is known as a pure contributory fault rule.
 Let us explain more about how this works.

 In other states with a pure comparative fault rule, a plaintiff is never barred from recovery even if she is at fault.
 Rather, her damages award is reduced by her percentage of negligence or fault.
 For example, if a plaintiff is 10 percent at fault, her damages award will be reduced by 10 percent.
 Other states follow a modified comparative fault rule, which bars a plaintiff’s recovery only when a plaintiff is 50 percent or 51 percent at fault, depending on the state.
 Up until that point, a plaintiff’s recovery is simply reduced by her percentage of negligence.
 In Virginia, if a plaintiff is even one percent negligent, however, she is completely barred from recovery.

 Seek Help from a Manassas Personal Injury Lawyer

 If you are concerned that the defendant will raise the issue of contributory negligence, you should speak with a personal injury attorney in Manassas as soon as possible about your case.
 We can work on your case to help prove that you were not at fault and that you deserve compensation.
-Contact Leary Porter Law for more information.
+Contact Leary Law for more information.